cisagov/Malcolm/README.md

 * `kibana` - code and configuration for the `kibana` container for creating additional ad-hoc visualizations and dashboards beyond that which is provided by Arkime Viewer
 * `logstash` - code and configuration for the `logstash` container which parses Zeek logs and forwards them to the `elasticsearch` container
 * `malcolm-iso` - code and configuration for building an [installer ISO](#ISO) for a minimal Debian-based Linux installation for running Malcolm
-* `moloch` - code and configuration for the `arkime` container which processes PCAP files using `moloch-capture` and which serves the Viewer application
-* `moloch-logs` - an initially empty directory to which the `arkime` container will write some debug log files
-* `moloch-raw` - an initially empty directory to which the `arkime` container will write captured PCAP files; as Arkime as employed by Malcolm is currently used for processing previously-captured PCAP files, this directory is currently unused
 * `name-map-ui` - code and configuration for the `name-map-ui` container which provides the [host and subnet name mapping](#HostAndSubnetNaming) interface
 * `nginx` - configuration for the `nginx` reverse proxy container
 * `pcap` - an initially empty directory for PCAP files to be uploaded, processed, and stored